alshedivat/al-folio/_posts/2024-01-15-python-dicts.md

 ---

 While reading the book "Effective Python: 90 Specific Ways to Write Better Python" I discovered a few interesting behaviors about Python dictionaries.
 I list some of them below.

+# Dictionaries revisited

+A dictionary is a data structure that stores (key, value) pairs.
+Underlying a dictionary, we find a hash map.
+Hash maps rely on a *hash* functions that can map the keys to a limited number of buckets.
+These buckets, in turn, store the values.
+TOCHECK
+When two keys map to the same bucket, we have a "collision".
+The first key takes the bucket.
+The second key, finding its bucket full, will systematically iterate over the remaining buckets until an empty bucket is found.

+The hashing process requires that keys are "hashable", i.e., implement a `__hash__()` method.
+Among the builtin types, that includes strings, numbers and tuples.
+Keys also require an `__eq__()` method, to handle collisions.

+The allocated memory grows by 100% when the current one is 2/3 full.

 # `dict.setdefault` tries to fetch the value